SiliconLabs/wisun-br-linux-docker/README.md

 stack that is sent to the physical interface cannot be bounced back up to the macvtap bridge for forwarding to the guests.

-There is several ways to workaround the problem.
+There are several ways to work around the problem.
 The easiest way probably is to use a secondary physical network interface exclusively for the guest.

     dhcpcd --release eth1
     docker network create -d macvlan -o parent=eth1 wisun-net